rust-lang/reference/src/tokens.md

 * An unsuffixed binary, octal, or hexadecimal literal followed, without intervening whitespace, by a period character (with the same restrictions on what follows the period as for floating-point literals).

-* An unsuffixed binary or octal literal followed, without intervening whitespace, by the character `e`.
+* An unsuffixed binary or octal literal followed, without intervening whitespace, by the character `e` or `E`.

 * Input which begins with one of the radix prefixes but is not a valid binary, octal, or hexadecimal literal (because it contains no digits).